 Making sure designers have all they need to work.

 This DesignOps subcategory focuses on growing both extensively and intensively.
-Therefore, one should have well-established career growth pathways, good onboarding, and a well-defined hiring process.
+Therefore, one should have well-established career growth pathways, good onboarding, and a well-defined hiring process that makes use of efficient tools like applicant tracking systems or video interviewing platforms.

 How we get work done